Add InGoal as a preferred search source ↗

 Bio updated:

-Kristen Campbell made history at the 2019 NCAA Tournament by shutting out every opponent on the way to a national championship with the Wisconsin Badgers — becoming the first woman to win a Frozen Four title without allowing a goal.
-She was named the Most Outstanding Player of that tournament, capping a season in which she set a Wisconsin single-season record for wins and led the team to the top of the WCHA standings.
+Kristen Campbell made history at the 2019 NCAA Frozen Four by shutting out every opponent in the playoff run, becoming the first woman to win the championship without allowing a goal.
+She was named the tournament's Most Outstanding Player.
+That performance capped a season in which she had already set a Wisconsin single-season wins record, and set NCAA season highs in goals-against average, wins, and shutouts.

-Campbell grew up in Brandon, Manitoba, and began her college career at the University of North Dakota, where she appeared in five games during the 2016-17 season before the program was discontinued.
-She transferred to Wisconsin, and in her first season with the Badgers she was named WCHA Goaltender of the Year, earned a spot on the All-America Team, and was a Top-10 Finalist for the Patty Kazmaier Award.
-In her final season with Wisconsin — shortened by the COVID-19 pandemic — she backstopped the program to the top of the WCHA regular season standings and became the fourth goaltender in program history to record 90 wins.
+Campbell grew up in Brandon, Manitoba, and began her college career at the University of North Dakota, where she appeared in five games during the 2016-17 season before the Fighting Hawks abruptly shut down their women's program at season's end.
+She transferred to the University of Wisconsin, where in her first eligible season she was named WCHA Goaltender of the Year, earned All-America honors, and was a Top-10 finalist for the Patty Kazmaier Award.
+In her final season with the Badgers — shortened by the COVID-19 pandemic — she backstopped Wisconsin to the top of the WCHA regular-season standings and became the fourth goaltender in program history to record 90 wins.

 InGoal Magazine has covered Kristen Campbell in two podcast appearances, four drill breakdowns, and six InGoal articles.